 There’s no strict rule to that, other than to keep it as short as you can.
 People aren’t used to reading a lot nowadays, especially on the Internet; they’d rather skim your landing page, instead of hanging on its copy.

 Here’s an example layout of your landing page, made with sections that are often considered crucial:

-- Opening (hero section) – the one with the headline, a graphic or video, and an opening CTA.
+- Opening (hero section) – the one with the headline, a graphic or video (make sure you’re using the right online video maker to make it beautiful), and an opening CTA.

 Note: if your offer is simple and you don’t need big engagement from your customers (like when you just gather leads by giving away a free ebook), you may place the form in the hero section.
 It may seriously pump up conversion rate.